 You are not a part of this Organization on Squadcast.
 Please contact your Admin.

 This error message simply means that you are a user of Squadcast for an Organization that is not the same as the one that the incident in Slack is for.
 One needs to be added as a user of all those Squadcast Organizations in order to take actions on incidents of those particular Organizations.
-Please contact an Admin of your Organization and have them add you as a user of the right Squadcast Organization.
+Please contact an Admin of your Team and have them add you as a user of the right Squadcast Organization.

 You are a part of this Organization as a Stakeholder.
 You cannot take actions on incidents.
 Please contact your Admin to upgrade your role.